lalitha-namburi-by/dcrotestcases/ReadMe.txt

 3.	add columns in reporting for each file
 4.	add link to folder in report
 5.	make a configuration parameter to run few testcases
+6. Move towards postgres(database) and text files as baselines
+7. Asynhchronus request calls
+8. Add PSR datasets once we freeze it(Performance)
+9.	include Yourkit with this if possible.